-The European Commission set up the EU Centre of expertise for victims of terrorism (the EU Centre) in January 2020 to offer expertise, guidance and support to national authorities and victim support organisations.
+The European Commission set up the EU Centre of Expertise for Victims of Terrorism (the EU Centre) as a two-year pilot project in January 2020 to offer expertise, guidance and support to national authorities and victim support organisations.

 The EU Centre helps to ensure that the EU rules on victims of terrorism are correctly applied.
-It promotes exchange of best practices and sharing of expertise among the practitioners and specialists across borders.
-It will not provide for direct help and assistance to particular victims of terrorism, but it will help to ensure that national structures offer professional assistance and support to victims of terrorism in every EU country.
+It promotes the exchange of best practices and sharing of expertise among practitioners and specialists across borders.
+It does not provide for direct help and assistance to particular victims of terrorism, but it helps to ensure that national structures offer professional assistance and support to victims of terrorism in every EU country.

 Who is involved?

-The EU Centre is set up and run by the European Commission with the support of a consortium of victim support associations led by Victim Support Europe.
-The consortium will carry out the tasks of the EU Centre on behalf of the Commission and acts in a partnership with the Association française des Victimes du Terrorisme, the Fondation Lenval and ARQ National Psychotrauma Centre.
-It should be also noted that the European Network on Victims’ Rights - a platform of national experts dealing with victims’ rights in the national administration of EU Member States - has an important role when it comes to steering and supporting the activities of the EU Centre.
+The EU Centre was set up and run by the European Commission with the support of a consortium of victim support associations led by Victim Support Europe.
+The consortium carried out the tasks of the EU Centre on behalf of the Commission and acted in a partnership with the Association française des Victimes du Terrorisme, the Fondation Lenval and ARQ National Psychotrauma Centre.
+It should be also noted that the European Network on Victims’ Rights - a platform of national experts dealing with victims’ rights in the national administration of EU Member States - had an important role when it comes to steering and supporting the activities of the EU Centre.

 Training and handbooks

-National authorities and victim support organisations from all EU Member States will be offered online training on legal and practical aspects on how to ensure support and protection for victims of terrorism.
-Handbooks with useful information on the rights, needs and support of victims of terrorism will also be provided during the training sessions.
+National authorities and victim support organisations in the EU Member States were offered online training on legal and practical aspects of how to ensure support and protection for victims of terrorism.

 Hub of expertise

-The EU Centre will offer a platform for national authorities and victim support organisations in the Member States to exchange knowledge and experience on rights of victims of terrorism.
+The EU Centre offers a platform for national authorities and victim support organisations in the Member States to exchange knowledge and experience on rights of victims of terrorism.
 In particular, those who have already helped victims of terrorism can share their knowledge with their colleagues in the EU countries not directly affected by terrorist attacks.
-The EU Centre will also ensure that more effective responses are available for victims of a terrorist attack in an EU country where they don’t usually live, by promoting a better flow of information across borders.
+The Hub also promotes an improved flow of information across borders and contributes to the creation of effective response structures for victims of terrorism, in general, and cross-border terrorism victims in particular.